JenPal/study-buddy-agents/README.md

 ## Notes

-- Prompts are plain text in `prompts/` so you can iterate without touching code.
+- Example prompts are plain text in `prompts/` so you can iterate without touching code.
 - The vector store persists on disk; delete the folder to rebuild.
 - For demo purposes, the agents return unstructured text; you can switch to structured outputs later.